Valorant Weapon Guide: Spectre

 Spectre Weapon Guide

 When it comes to SMGs in Valorant, there are only two of them – just like with sniper rifles and shotguns.
 The Stinger and the Spectre are pretty similar, but also pretty different.
 Today, we’ll take a look at the more expensive Spectre.
-Both weapons do what you’d expect from SMGs – a high rate of fire and accuracy at short to medium range.
+Both do what you’d expect from SMGs – a high rate of fire and accuracy at short to medium range.
 Oh, run & gun works too – yeah, that’s still a thing.
 Here’s a quick look at the Spectre’s stats:

 • Rate of Fire: 13.33 rounds/sec